► Hybrid-only new HR-V driven in the UK

 Let’s get this out of the way: the HR-V is slow.
 But, as we said before, it’s not designed to be fast or sporty.
 And, even so, while it feels limp trying to launch itself up a motorway sliproad, the instant acceleration from the e-motors is useful when navigating the urban environment, giving the Honda at least an ounce of pep at a junction or traffic light from a standstill.

-And boy, oh boy does it moo.
-While other car makers like Toyota/Lexus and Subaru have gone to great lengths to quell the strained groaning from its hybrid, CVT-equipped cars by introducing faux 'steps' into the gearbox, the HR-V unashamedly does without this frippery.
-Navigate the slightest incline and the engine whirs to life, piercing through the calmness of the cabin with all the subtlety of a brick through a window.
-It's borderline unpleasant.
+And boy, oh boy does it get thrashy.
+While other car makers like Toyota/Lexus and Subaru have gone to great lengths to quell the strained groaning from its hybrid, CVT-equipped cars by introducing faux ‘steps’ into the gearbox, the HR-V unashamedly does without this frippery.
+Navigate the slightest incline and the engine fires into life, shattering the calm of the cabin with all the subtlety of a brick through a window.
+It’s borderline unpleasant.
+Wind noise at speed is intrusive too – blame the enormous wing mirrors.

 How does the HR-V handle?